iArcanic/iss-cw/docs/report/iss-report.md

 # 2 System description

 As this is a simulation, a lot of assumptions have been made.
-These are documented in [Appendix 4.1](#41-simulation-assumptions) as necessary.
+These are documented in [Appendix 4.1](#41-simulation-assumptions).
 A read of this is highly encouraged, as it will provide insight and understanding around the following implementation.

 ## 2.1 Authentication

 ### 2.1.1 User registration

-Under the assumption that any new users need to be registered securely with the system, the following function takes this into consideration.
+Any new users need to be registered securely with the system.
+The following function takes this into consideration.
+A `username` will help be a front-end unique identifier for users.
+A `password`, where the user provides their custom password.
+The `phone_number` parameter is just more placeholder registration data.

 ```python
 def register_user(username, password, phone_number)
 ```

-A `username` will help be a front-end unique identifier for users.
-A `password`, obviously, where the user provides their custom password which will be hashed.
-The `phone_number` parameter is just more placeholder registration data.

 To ensure that the username is unique, it reads the contents of the `USER_DB` (a user database JSON file) and checks whether the chosen username exists or not.